-1. Drawings with Labels: A simple drawing with labels is a great way for younger children to incorporate writing into something they are usually quite comfortable with—drawing.
-Before you give your child the big task of drawing a masterpiece for his or her teacher, ask a few questions to get thoughts moving:
+A simple drawing with labels is a great way for younger children to blend writing with an activity they're already super comfortable with.
+Before your child starts drawing a masterpiece for her teacher, ask a few questions to help her brainstorm a fitting picture:

-• What do you look forward to most each week?
+- What do you look forward to most each week in class?